 On March 14, 1958, the year the awards were launched, the RIAA® awarded the very first Gold plaque to Perry Como for his hit single, "Catch A Falling Star" (RCA Records).
 Four months later, the cast album to Oklahoma! sung by Gordon Macrae (Capitol Records) became the first official Gold® album.

-Fueled in part by the disco craze, the volume of music sales and Gold awards skyrocketed by the mid-1970s, prompting the RIAA® to introduce the Platinum® award category in 1976, for sales of one million albums.
+Fueled in part by the disco craze and the volume of music sales, Gold awards skyrocketed by the mid-1970s, prompting the RIAA® to introduce the Platinum® award category in 1976, for sales of one million albums.
 By the mid-1980s, the music industry was enjoying another boom, this time from the introduction of the CD, and the RIAA® instituted Multi-Platinum™ awards for sales of two million or more.

 Johnnie Taylor's "Disco Lady" is the first Platinum® single.
 The first Platinum™ album certified by the RIAA® was The Eagles' Their Greatest Hits 1971-1975.
 Today Michael Jackson’s legendary album “Thriller” (Epic/Legacy) joins the Eagles’ “Eagles - Their Greatest Hits 1971-1975” (Elektra/Warner Bros.) as the highest album certification in G&P history (29x multi-Platinum).